JYU-IBA/jibal/INSTALL.md

           mkdir build
           cd build
-          cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_TOOLCHAIN_FILE=C:\vcpkg\scripts\buildsystems\vcpkg.cmake -DCMAKE_WINDOWS_EXPORT_ALL_SYMBOLS=TRUE ../
+          cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_TOOLCHAIN_FILE=C:\vcpkg\scripts\buildsystems\vcpkg.cmake ../

     - We use the *-G* option to select the MSVC compiler version.
 It's not strictly necessary.
 Use *Visual Studio 15 2017* for  MSVC 2017.
 Older versions are not supported.
-    - We use the *-DCMAKE_TOOLCHAIN_FILE*, as instructed by vcpkg, so that libraries installed with vcpkg are detected by CMake
     - We use the CMake feature to export all symbols in the library (default behaviour on Linux/MacOS/BSD)
     - Run the following to build the library

           msbuild BUILD_ALL.vcxproj

-    - You can make an installer, it requires [NSIS](https://nsis.sourceforge.io/), run the following:
+    - You can make an installer, it requires [WiX](https://wixtoolset.org/), run the following:

           msbuild PACKAGE.vcxproj